ouktlab/espnet_asr_models/README.md

 ## Available Pre-trained Models
 Some models are available at huggingface under cc-by-nc-4.0 license.

+### Assumptions
+- Number of speakers: one
+- Audio file format: monaural 16kHz sampling
+  - Raw uncompressed audio is better
+  - Speech enhancement, sound source separation may degrade the performance of some models
+  - Up/Down-sampling is required before recognition
+- Pre-processing: voice activity deteciton (VAD) is necessary
+  - Non-speech section may affect the performance
+  - Other pre-processings, such as speech enhancement, sound source separation, may degrade the performance of some models

 ### Kanji-Katakana-Hiragana Models
 These models are used to estimate Japanese characters from speech signal.
 ```